šŸ Tjoskar's Blog

 The latency can be up to a minute due to startup overhead, and error handling becomes complex.

-I opted to render directly with Pillow (PIL) on the Pi Zero W 2.
+I opted to render directly on the Pi Zero W 2.
 It takes just a few milliseconds to compose the image, then the display’s own refresh time dominates (~1 s).
 Simpler, faster, and fewer components to babysit.

 I briefly considered a Pi Pico, but 264 KB RAM felt tight for image buffers and font rendering.
 The Pi Zero it is.